 - Simple ingredients.
 We don't need anything too fancy to whip up a batch of the most delicious cinnamon rolls you've ever eaten.
 Most of the ingredients can be found in the pantry.

 - You can make them in advance.
-Check out the tips and tricks below for making these rolls in advance.
-They're perfect for an easy Christmas morning breakfast, just place on the counter and bake when ready.
+Check out the tips and tricks below for making these Clone of a Cinabon rolls in advance.
+They're perfect Christmas Breakfast Ideas, just place them on the counter and bake them when ready.

 🥘 Ingredients